 Galway is a magical place to be when it comes to experiencing nature.
-There are loads of ways to discover it in, hiking is just one of them.
+There are loads of ways to explore all that is on offer and walking is one of the best!

 1. Portumna Forest Park

-In this magnificent park, there are several different walks to do.
-One of our favourites is the Rinmaher Walking Trail.
-It’s about 10 km, mainly on a single track trail.
-There are great views along the lakeshore near Rinmaher Point and it covers most of the park.
+In this magnificent park, there are several different walks to choose from.
+One of our top choices is the Rinmaher Walking Trail.
+It’s about 10km, mainly on a single track trail.
+There are great views of Lough Derg near Rinmaher Point and it covers most of the park.

 3. Omey Island Walk

 It’s hard to imagine a more magical experience than the 5.6km Omey Island walk.
 For a start, you’ll walk across Connemara’s only sub-sea road to reach this little paradise.
 That’s right, the island is only accessible on foot at certain tide times – from two hours before low water to two hours before high water.
 (If you’re unsure if it’s safe, ask in Sweeney’s shop and pub in Claddaghduff.)
 Once you’ve reached the island, turn right and head northeast towards the old graveyard.
 Keep following the beach and you’ll round onto the northern part of the island and up onto the hill of Crocán na Mban to enjoy magnificent views over the sea.
 Keep an eye out for dolphins before completing your loop along the shore till and pass the U-shaped bay before you reach a paved road – what a novelty! – which will bring you back to the beach and back across to the mainland.
 The hike takes about 1.5-2 hours depending on how much ogling the views you do!